A great article by Alison Powell: What to do about biased AI? Going beyond transparency of automated systems

-A Brief History of Women in Computing: What I love about this article is that it pointed out exactly what the biggest problem was in the Google Manfiesto.
+A Brief History of Women in Computing: What I love about this article is that it pointed out what I felt was the biggest problem in the Google Manfiesto.
 The manifesto presented several biological research and used it to try to justify why women could be less suited for computing.
 However, as this article points out, the jump was too big.
 The biological components pointed out may explain certain traits, but not how those traits exactly cause an interest (or lack thereof) in computing specifically.
-As it is, the manifesto (and yes I read it) to me sounded like it was motivated by the author’s deeply held stereotypes about women and tried to back up his beliefs retroactively.
+As it is, the manifesto (yes I read it) sounded like it was motivated by the author’s deeply held stereotypes about women and he tried to back up his beliefs retroactively.
 Additionally, the manifesto does not address how modern computing environments were shaped by men and optimized for their own behaviour.
 Because let’s face it: a profession’s environment affects its workers, while workers in turn affect the environment.
 The relationship is symbiotic.
 Several of the manifesto’s points pertain more to computing environments rather than the actual task.
 For example, it said that computing is a high-stress profession requiring less empathy and social interactivity.
 Is it possible that women, with their different biology, could thrive in a different, yet equally productive, computing environment?
 I don’t know, and I think it would be more productive to conduct research on it than to rely on stereotypes to make leaps in conclusion.

 So, About this Googler’s Manifesto: What I like about this article is his explanation about how engineering isn’t an isolated endeavour.
 This was a misconception I had when I was younger, and it’s actually something that attracted me to the field, because I like doing solo work.
 I’ve grown out of that misconception though, and I love computer science enough to also appreciate its collaborative and social aspect.